marklidenberg/dony/README.md

 # 🍥️ dony

-A lightweight Python command runner with a simple and consistent workflow.
-A `Justfile` alternative.
+A lightweight Python command runner.
+A [just](https://github.com/casey/just) alternative.

 ## How it works